-Decision Diagnostics Corp. is a worldwide prescription and non-prescription diagnostics and home testing products distributor and the manufacturer of the Genstrip 50 and GenUltimate! glucose test strips, both Class II medical devices for at-home use for the measurement of glucose.
-The company also has its GenSure! glucose test strip, a product for off-shore sales, and GenChoice! glucose test strip, both alternative test strips now in advanced development.
-The GenSure! product has completed its clinical trials, and is currently in registration and is seeking a CE mark in the EU, and will be launched in late May 2015.
-The GenChoice! product will enter clinical trials in mid-April 2017.
+Decision Diagnostics Corp. is a worldwide prescription and non-prescription diagnostics and home testing products distributor and the manufacturer of the Genstrip 50 (discontinued in November 2016) and GenUltimate! glucose test strips, both Class II medical devices for at-home use for the measurement of glucose.
+The company also has its GenSure! glucose test strip, a product for off-shore sales, and GenChoice! glucose test strip, both alternative test strips now in advanced development or clinical trials testing.
+The GenSure! product has completed its clinical trials, and is currently in registration and is seeking a CE mark in the EU, and will be launched in July 2017.
+We have identified International distributors for this product.
+The GenChoice! product will enter clinical trials during the second full week in June 2017.
 At the conclusion of the clinical trials, the GenChoice! product will be registered in the EU and an application for 510K pre-market will be filed with the FDA.
+The company has contracted with the expert organization who will write the 510K document and prosecute this document along with the company.

 The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products a similar but somewhat streamlined process, to the regulation of prescription medicine.
 The regulatory standard used for the Genstrip 50 was the 510k pre-market and post-market processes.
-The same process will be used for the GenChoice! test strip beginning in late May 2017.
+The same process will be used for the GenChoice! test strip beginning with the pre-market approval sought in July 2017.
 Previous to this change in business model, from 2005 and until 2013, the company contracted with independent pharmacies for use of their prescription drug distribution licenses.
 At that time the company made market and sold brand name over the counter pharmaceutical items with a concentration in legacy diabetic test strips.
 The brand name products we distributed, for the most part, did not require a doctor's prescription for anything other than insurance benefit compliance.
-Our previous business model worked well in the previous regulated environment, although the financial benefits were stressed by major changes made to the Federal Medicare plan that have lead to substantially lower rates of reimbursement and ultimately an unprofitable business model.
+Our previous business model worked well in the previous regulated environment, although the financial benefits were stressed by major changes made to the Federal Medicare plan that have led to substantially lower rates of reimbursement and ultimately an unprofitable business model.

 Our subsidiaries, Pharma Tech Solutions, Inc., PDA Services, Inc. and PharmaTech Sensor Development Corp. operate in several healthcare products channels.
 In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our in development GenSure! and GenChoice! products.
-Our newest subsidiary Pharmatech Sensor Development Corp. manages an inventory credit line to finance inventory purchases of our Genstrip 50 and GenUltimate! products.
+Our newest subsidiary Pharmatech Sensor Development Corp. manages our investment in specialty manufacturing machinery and testing laboratories, as well as an inventory credit line to finance inventory purchases of our GenStrip 50 and GenUltimate! products.
+This credit line will be expanded for the management of our GenChoice! product later in 2017 and into 2018.
 The company has discontinued its GenStrip 50 product and ended the selling of the last of the inventory in November 2016.